Open Your Heart (M People song): Live performances

 The band also performed this song in a stripped down acoustic version on various occasions, most notably when they performed their M People special with Jools Holland in March 1998.

 Other promotion

 With two dance singles lifted off Bizarre Fruit and a European Tour beckoning, M People were nominated for the category Best British Dance Act at the 1995 Brit Awards for the second time.
 They won.
 They also performed with Best UK Male Artist winner Sting on his classic "If You Love Somebody Set Them Free".
 The band went on to promote the album in Switzerland, Denmark, Holland, Italy, Norway and Greece as well as Sweden and Germany for three months.

 Artwork

 The artwork for the single is a heart shaped tin can that half opened against a caustic bronze background.
 Photographed by Jason Tozer, it continues the metal artwork theme as seen on the artwork of previous single "Sight for Sore Eyes" with the corrugated metal sheets and the barbed-wire pear on the artwork of the Bizarre Fruit album.

-Formats

-This single was the first M People single to be available on two CD formats.
-CD1 was released on 23 January 1995 while CD2 was released on 30 January 1995 along with a 12-inch single and a cassette single.